iCandyLabs/management/README.md

 5. The `envs` section is strictly there to catch our typos.
 You can only create/destroy/etc servers in a valid environment.

+6. The files under `run_scripts` aren't copied for you automatically, they should either already be on the remote server, or you should copy them in the `copy_files` section.

+7. The `create-server` command doesn't run any scripts for you, it just creates a new server based on the given template.